 How to save money without giving up things you enjoy

 The good news is that it is possible to save money without giving up life’s little luxuries, but it always helps to make sure you have no high-interest debt first.
-This is because the money you’re being charged on your debt might be higher than any money you’re saving, effectively creating a loss despite having more savings.

 Keep shopping

-Don’t listen to anyone who tells you to stop buying things.
-Firstly, it’s so much easier said than done, and secondly, if it makes you happy then that should be worth every penny.
-What you can do, is look at how you shop.
-If you’re already a savvy shopper, then there’s no point telling you to check prices on different stores or try to find discount codes, but have you thought about using loyalty cards or cashback sites?
+What you could do, though, is look at how you shop.
+If you’re already a savvy shopper, then there’s no point telling you to check prices in different stores or try to find discount codes.
+But have you thought about using loyalty cards or cashback sites?

 Have your cake and eat it

-You know that coffee and cake that everyone tells you to give up to save money?
+You know that occasional coffee and cake you treat yourself to that everyone tells you to give up to save money?
 Ignore it.
 It’s rubbish.
-Coffee is awesome and cake is even better, and if you want it then you go ahead and have it.
-In fact, why not spend a tiny bit more with a roundup?
-A lot of banks these days (including Monzo, Lloyds, and Halifax) offer a roundup feature on purchases.
+Coffee is awesome and cake is even better.
+So if you want it, then go ahead and have it.

-This means, if you were to spend £4.25 on coffee and cake, then 75p would be put into your savings.
+This means that if you were to spend £4.25, you would round it up to £5 and the extra 75p would be put into your savings.
 And, if we’re being honest, you’d probably already think of it as spending a fiver anyway, so you’re unlikely to miss it.
-Doing this every time you make a purchase can start to add up, and the more you buy the more you save - it’s a conundrum, but it has the potential to work.

 Save first, spend second

-Getting paid is a great feeling and it can be tempting to start splashing the cash straight away, but instead of heading straight to the pub or your favourite shop, take two minutes to tuck some money away.
+Getting paid is a great feeling and it can be tempting to start splashing the cash straight away.
+But instead of heading straight to the pub or your favourite shop, take two minutes to tuck some money away.
 You could even do this on the walk to the pub!

-It doesn’t have to be a huge amount – you may see articles that suggest anything from 20-40% of your income.
-But for some of us, that’s a crazy amount of money that we actually need to afford to live!
 Instead, just put away money that won’t be missed in the short term – that could be £5, £10, £25, £50, or even £100 or more.
-From my experience, starting small and being able to put more in always feels better than starting too big and having to dip in if you struggle to make ends meet.
+From my experience, starting small then being able to put more in later always feels better than starting too big and having to dip into your savings if you struggle to pay your bills.

 Does it make you happy?

 This is a personal rule of mine, but it’s one I love to share.
-Before buying anything, ask yourself, does it make you happy?
-Obviously, this doesn’t apply to everything – your like bills, mortgage/rent, and groceries will still need to be paid – but it can make you re-evaluate what you’re spending money on.
+Before buying anything, ask yourself: does it make you happy?

-Taking this approach could help you stop spending money on things that are just ‘meh’ and save for that thing you really want.
-So, for example, say you want a new pair of trainers but the ones you really want are £80, don’t buy ones “that’ll do” just because they’re £40 or less.
+So, for example, say you're after a new pair of trainers but the ones you really want are £80.
+Don’t buy ones “that’ll do” just because they’re cheap.

 Make your money work harder

-If you already have some savings but are frustrated that they’re not doing much due to low-interest rates, then you may want to look at ways to make your money work harder.
-This is where investing can really come into its own.
-With Wealthify, you can start investing from just £1 making it an affordable option for anyone looking to invest.
+If you already have some savings in a dedicated pot but are frustrated that they’re not growing much due to low-interest rates, then you may want to look at ways to make your money work harder.

 So, how does this work?
-Well, unlike traditional savings accounts, your investments aren’t pinned to a single point of return – like an interest rate.
-Instead, your money will rise and fall with your various different investments.
-It’s important to note that when you invest, you’re taking a risk with your money and you may get back less than you put in.
+Well, unlike traditional savings accounts, your investments aren’t pinned to a single point of return – like an interest rate set by your bank.
+Instead, your money will rise and fall as the value of your different investments change over time.

-Investing is an approach that tends to work best in the long run.
-For example, between 1983 and 2020, the FTSE 100 stocks returned about 7.2% a year[1] but not all of those years would have seen a positive return.
-If you’d just stayed invested for a year or two, you could have made a loss, but if you took a longer-term approach and ignoring market volatility you could have a better chance of making gains on your investment.
+But not all of those years would have seen a positive return.
+So, if you’d just stayed invested for only a year or two, then you could have made a loss.
+But if you took a longer-term approach, ignoring market volatility, you could have a better chance of making a profit on your investments.

 It’s up to you